-Mesospheric radar echoes have been observed at the northern tip of Andøya, Norway (69.3°N, 16.0°E), starting from the early 1990s using the mobile SOUSY radar (Czechowsky et al., 1984).
-Since 1994, these observations have been continued during summer measurement campaigns with the ALOMAR SOUSY radar (Singer et al., 1995).
-ALOMAR SOUSY was replaced in 1999 by the ALWIN radar (Latteck et al., 1999), which provided continuous operation between 1999 and 2008.
-ALWIN was followed in 2010 by the Middle Atmosphere Alomar Radar SYstem MAARSY (Latteck et al., 2012).
-During the construction phase of MAARSY in 2009, ALWIN was operated with a reduced number of antennas for PMSE observations (Latteck et al., 2010).
-In the summer of 2010, the observation of mesospheric echoes could be continued with a first expansion stage of
+Mesospheric radar echoes have been observed at the northern tip of Andøya, Norway (69.3° N, 16.0° E), starting from the early 1990s using the mobile SOUSY radar (Czechowsky et al., 1984).
+From 1994, these observations continued during summer measurement campaigns with the ALOMAR SOUSY radar (Singer et al., 1995).
+ALOMAR SOUSY was replaced in 1999 by the ALWIN radar (Latteck et al., 1999), which was in continuous operation between 1999 and 2008.
+ALWIN was followed in 2010 by the Middle Atmosphere Alomar Radar SYstem (MAARSY) (Latteck et al., 2012).
+During the construction phase of MAARSY in 2009, AL-WIN was operated with a reduced number of antennas for PMSE observations (Latteck et al., 2010).
+In the summer of 2010, the observation of mesospheric echoes could be continued with a first expansion stage of MAARSY (Latteck et al., 2010).
+Since May 2011 MAARSY has been fully extended.
+ALWIN was operated on a radar frequency of 53.5 MHz, on which MAARSY continues to operate.
+Most of the other technical parameters such as the transmitter peak power, the filter characteristics of the receivers, or the antenna aperture were different (Table 1).